nicoeiris11/shoes-recommendation/README.md

 3) Move it to the root dir of this repo
 4) Rename folder to `data`

+## Feature vector extractor
+If you want to fine tune the Resnet-18 model checkpoint you can use `Resnet_Finetuning.ipynb` notebook.
+Remember that `Technical_Implementation.ipynb` uses this checkpoint file.

 ## Dependencies

 1) From the root dir of this repo execute `poetry shell`. (this will activate the new virtual environment)